-I think during the opening session yesterday we had some interesting comments on systemic issues, and I think they touch upon first of all which place ICANN wants to occupy in let's say the overall landscape of Internet governance, so looking too to the future, how to navigate this landscape, [indiscernible] are there, will be, and important to look to the future how ICANN relates to other organizations.
+MANAL ISMAIL, GAC CHAIR: Okay, perfect.
+Let me read the remaining two questions, and then we can continue with the queue.
+So... second is does the Board have information about ICANN offering similar support to other countries or regions in the past?
+Would such support be considered in the future for other circumstances?
+And maybe I should pause here because the following question is different and then let's proceed with the queue, and I have Brazil first and then interesting comments on systemic issues, and I think they touch upon first of all which place ICANN wants to occupy in let's say the overall landscape of Internet governance, so looking too to the future, one of the aspects-and how it relates to other organizations in this landscape.
+[There are a lot of]{ organizations that are out there, that will be there, and it's important to look to the future how ICANN relates to those other organizations.
 And I think one specific topic that was highlighted during those speeches was exactly Internet access and connectivity.
-And I don't want to touch on the specifics of Ukraine -- and we support the efforts in that respect.
+And I don't want to touch on the specifics of Ukraine because I think it's very specific, and of course, we support the efforts being done in that respect.
 But perhaps looking to the future, it would be interesting to see if it's possible and how to put together a program directed at supporting connectivity in developing and underserved regions.
-Because in different circumstances and conditions, I think there are regions and then countries really in need of this support.
+Because in different circumstances and conditions, I think there are regions and countries that are really in need of this support.